Debt Control Agency Inc. (DCA) is a Toronto-based debt collection agency with collection centres in Ontario, British Columbia and Quebec.

 Step 4: Dispute the debt in writing if it's wrong.
 Keep copies of everything you send.

-Step 5: Negotiate if the debt is correct.
-You can offer a lump sum for less than the full amount or arrange a payment plan.
+Step 6: Settle if the debt is correct.
+Sometimes, Debt Control Agency (DCA) might accept a one-time lump sum for less than the full balance.
 Get any agreement in writing before you pay.

-Step 7: Talk to a Licensed Insolvency Trustee or non-profit credit counselling service if you owe the debt and can't pay.
+Step 8: Get help if you can't pay.
+Talk to a Licensed Insolvency Trustee or non-profit credit counsellor.

 Source: Government of Canada (FCAC) – Dealing with a debt collector